 I used to see these korean girls near my house do that.
 They would walk out with nice long hair and glasses, then change into beautiful outfits, crazy hair and heavy make up o.o That was junior high.

 And based on what I saw on your profile I don’t think you’re too extreme.
-There’s really nothing to be embarrassed about ^^;posted almost 5 years ago
+There’s really nothing to be embarrassed about ^^;posted over 5 years ago

 you only have one life to live

 be happy be who you want to be

 show them celebrity’s that inspire you’re style show them magazines or wherever you get you’re ideas

 D: I’m sorry, hun.
 It’s so hard when your parents aren’t supportive with what you wear.
 I know my dad is embarrassed/doesn’t like what I wear sometimes.
 My mom sometimes doesn’t like my outfits.
 So usually I just leave when they are gone so I don’t have to hear their feedback.
 I haven’t even told them that I have a blog because I know they will just disappoint me with their reaction.
 My suggestion would be to just don’t change.
 Stay who you are through your clothes.
 Fashion is such a big part in most of our lives, we can’t let anyone change that! :Dposted about 5 years ago

 Being embarrassed by what you wear is a lot better than being embarrassed by your behaviour and the fact that you’re not instantly rebelling shows you’re mature.
 You should try and sit down to discuss it with them.
 If you do it around a table and keep it civilized, expressing why you think it’s unfair hopefully they’ll listen to you.
 Especially if they’ve never had a problem before!posted about 5 years ago